grahamdfriedman12/grahamdfriedman12/README.md

 ---

 Business Intelligence & Data Analyst.
 Statistics & Economics (BS) + MS Quantitative Economics @ Pitt, completed in 4 total years.
 I build predictive models and business intelligence that turn data into decisions, with a focus on financial analytics, forecasting, and applied AI.
-Available for the right opportunity fall 2026, fully available April 2027.
+Fully available for full-time opportunities starting April 2027.

 ---